dzikrimaulana87/manajerobot-nlp-chatbot/README.md

-# Chatbot with Schedule Management
+# Chatbot with Schedule Management Bahasa Indonesia

 This project builds a chatbot that can understand user queries and respond accordingly.
 It integrates a schedule management feature, allowing users to add, update, delete, and view upcoming events.